 by the applicant.

 The Institute of Business Appraisers Recertification and Continuing Professional Education Requirements apply to all

-holders of the Master Certified Business Appraisers, Certified Business Appraiser, Accredited by IBA designations.
+holders of the Master Certified Business Appraiser and Certified Business Appraiser designations.

 Once obtained, this credential may be used on business stationary, business cards, etc., as long as the member remains in good standing with IBA.